How to Сonvert MKV to MP4 on Mac

 Edited by Pat Bitton

 September 12, 2019

-MKV (which stands for Matroska) is a universal format used for storing multimedia content, like movies, concert videos or TV shows, in HD.
+MKV (which stands for Matroska) is a universal format used for storing multimedia content like movies, concert videos, and TV shows in HD.
 Although this format is getting more and more popular, it’s only supported by a limited number of devices.

 Let’s have a look at solutions to other common problems related to MKV files.

 Either your device doesn’t support the file’s format, or you need to install a special media player.
 In both cases, converting the file to a suitable format is the best solution.

 Is your video distorted?

 There can be a number of possible explanations.
 Most likely, however, the video file is just too large.
 Reducing its size in a conversion app might help.

 Usually, this is due to an incorrect audio codec used in the file.
 Change the codec using the right kind of software – like a dedicated video converter.